Leave of Absence

 Apart from the above-mentioned (financial) consequences correlating with your Studielink enrolment, you may be entitled to a refund of your campus fees and/or housing deposit.
 You can check this in the document “Leaving University College Utrecht” on this page.
 If you are indeed entitled to a refund of campus fees, please contact the University College Finance department.
 For the housing deposit, you can fill out a form to be found here.

 As mentioned before, you cannot continue living on campus.
-Everything you need to know about leaving your room (from deregistration at the municipality to insurances and check-out procedure) can be found in the document “Leaving University College Utrecht” on this page.
+Everything you need to know about leaving your room (from deregistration at the municipality to insurances and check-out procedure) can be found under “Leaving University College Utrecht” on this page.

 Your check-out date will be confirmed in the Leave of Absence decision you will receive.

-Make sure to do that in time: for the Fall semester re-enrol before 1 September, for the Spring semester re-enrol before 1 February.
+Re-enrolment for UCU goes via Studielink: for the Fall semester re-enrol before 1 September; for the Spring semester re-enrol before 1 February.
 Please contact UCU’s Registrar’s Office with your explicit intention to re-enrol, no later than 3 weeks before this deadline, as individual permission is needed to facilitate re-entry in Studielink.
+If you no longer have access to Osiris (for course pre-enrolment), please contact the Registrar's Office earlier, so they can help you with access to Osiris as well as the re-enrolment via Studielink.

-An earlier request to re-enrol is needed if you are a non-EU/EEA student, as you will also need a new entry visa/residence permit.
+An earlier request to re-enrol is also needed if you are a non-EU/EEA student, as you will need a new entry visa/residence permit.
 This must be requested 3 months before your intended return.
-Please contact UCU’s Registrar’s Office with your explicit intention to re-enrol, we will then also enable your access to apply for a new entry visa/residence permit through the university’s visa application process.
-Please note you will again need to pay your tuition fees in full, when applying for a renewal of your entry visa.
+Please contact UCU’s Registrar’s Office with your explicit intention to re-enrol, they will then also enable your access to apply for a new entry visa/residence permit through the university’s visa application process.
+Please note you will again need to pay your tuition fees in full, when applying for a renewal of your entry visa, from the date your re-enrolment starts (either 1 September, or 1 February).